Germplasm Resources Unit

-The JIC Germplasm Resources Unit (GRU) is a national capability curating thousands of current and historic seeds (termed ‘germplasm’) from agricultural crops and other plants in an environmentally-controlled environment.
+The John Innes Centre Germplasm Resources Unit is a national capability curating thousands of current and historic seeds (termed ‘germplasm’) from agricultural crops and other plants in an environmentally-controlled environment.

-The GRU represents the most comprehensive collection of UK small grain cereal germplasm, in addition to the John Innes pea collection.
+The Germplasm Resources Unit represents the most comprehensive collection of UK small grain cereal germplasm, in addition to the John Innes Centre pea collection.
 We also house a growing number of specialist genetic stocks collections of key strategic relevance to the UK biosciences community.

-The main public germplasm collections curated by the GRU have been formally registered as part of the Multilateral System of the International Treaty of Plant Genetic Resources for Food and Agriculture operated under the auspices of the FAO.
+The main public germplasm collections curated by the Germplasm Resources Unit have been formally registered as part of the Multilateral System of the International Treaty of Plant Genetic Resources for Food and Agriculture operated under the auspices of the FAO.

-For more on the Germplasm Resources Unit, head to www.jic.ac.uk/germplasm
+For more information, visit the Germplasm Resources Unit website.

 The GRU represents the most comprehensive collection of UK small grain cereal germplasm, in addition to the John Innes pea collection.
 We also house a growing number of specialist genetic stocks collections of key strategic relevance.